 Writing Affiliates collaborate with Student Affairs professionals as well as student staff to create a residential community that supports first year students' intellectual, social, cultural, and ethical development.
 As with all Living Learning programs, Writing Affiliates combine formal teaching, information learning, creative activities, and personal support to create an enhanced student experience.

 Writing Affiliates host peer-review essay-drafting workshops in the halls, partner with R.I.S.E., EWP faculty, and writing tutors on workshops for international students, and offer a series of one-on-one writing conferences in the halls.

-Michael Tyrell, an alumnus of NYU and the Iowa Writers' Workshop, lives in Brooklyn and is a senior language lecturer at NYU.
-He is the author of the poetry collection The Wanted (The National Poetry Review Press, 2012) and with Julia Spicher Kasdorf, he edited the anthology Broken Land: Poems of Brooklyn (NYU Press, 2007).
+Michael, an alumnus of NYU and the Iowa Writers' Workshop, is a senior lecturer at NYU.
+He is the author of the poetry collection The Wanted (The National Poetry Review, 2012) and with Julia Spicher Kasdorf, edited the anthology, Broken Land: Poems of Brooklyn (NYU Press, 2007).

 Normandy is a Playwright, a Costumer, and a member of the National Theater of the USA.
 She has an MFA in playwriting from Brooklyn College, and attended NYU Gallatin as an undergraduate.
 She is thrilled to come back to the NYU community and work with students as a Writing Affiliate.

 David is a writer of short fiction, essays, poems, plays, and satires.
 He enjoys blending science with other disciplines and learning from the products of their unique combinations.
 As the Faculty Affiliate of Founders Hall, he feels lucky to dialogue and learn from the building's residents.